-Copyright infringement is not merely a civil violation of the law, it can be a crime.
+Copyright infringement is not merely a civil violation of the law; it can be a crime.
 In this day and age, copyright infringement can happen at the click of a button.
-Sometimes we do not even know that our actions can be construed as infringement, let alone criminal copyright infringement.
+Sometimes people do not even know that their actions can be construed as infringement, let alone criminal copyright infringement.

-As such, the following information is intended to help you better understand what criminal copyright infringement is and the various penalties associated with it.
+The following information explains what constitutes criminal copyright infringement and describes the various penalties associated with it.

 Criminal copyright infringement is the same thing as civil copyright infringement, only the penalties vary.
-In the criminal context, for example, you can actually go to jail.
+In the criminal context, for example, a person can actually go to jail.

-Generally speaking, copyright infringement arises when you violate one or more of the exclusive rights granted to a copyright owner.
-You can be found guilty of criminal copyright infringement if someone else had ownership over a valid copyright and you copied constituent elements of the work that were original.
+Generally speaking, copyright infringement arises when a person violates one or more of the exclusive rights granted to a copyright owner.
+A person can be found guilty of criminal copyright infringement if someone else had ownership over a valid copyright and the defendant copied constituent elements of the work that were original.

-For example, if I author a book, get it copyrighted, copy several chapters from it without my permission, and use my chapters in a book that you independently sell as if they are your own, your actions will give rise to copyright infringement.
+For example, an author has his/her book copyrighted, but a second person copies several chapters from it without the author’s (or publisher’s) permission, and uses those chapters in a book that is independently sold as though it was original to the second person.
+Those actions will give rise to copyright infringement.

 Remember, one of the key requirements for a valid copyright is ownership.
-Without proof of ownership, a prosecutor will not be able to properly prove your guilt.
+Without proof of ownership, a prosecutor will not be able to properly prove someone’s guilt.